-L6714 permits easy and flexible system design by allowing current reading across either inductor or low side MOSFET in fully differential mode simply selecting the desired way through apposite pin.
-In both cases, also a sense resistor in series to the related element can be considered to improve reading precision.
-The current information read corrects the PWM output in order to equalize the average current carried by each phase limiting the error at $\pm 3\%$ over static and dynamic conditions unless considering the sensing element spread.
+L6713A permits easy system design by allowing current reading across inductor in fully differential mode.
+Also a sense resistor in series to the inductor can be considered to improve reading precision.

+The current information read corrects the PWM output in order to equalize the average current carried by each phase limiting the error to ± 3 % over static and dynamic conditions unless considering the sensing element spread.